 Regarding racial discrimination the Penal Code does not explicitly list nationality as a ground of discrimination.
 There is no regulation or definition known to the authors within the Liechtenstein law that defines the relationship between "nationality" and "race or ethnic origin".
-Therefore judicial interpretation is needed in law cases.
+Therefore judicial interpretation is needed.